ajoginipally/artemisgg/README.md

 4. angular-ui-router: flexible routing with nested views. allows for a 'state' based application
 5. bootstrap: css and js library will possibly use for grid system
 6. jquery: bootstrap dependency
+7. restangular is used to handle rest api's more efficiently
+8. angular cookies is used to capture cookies sent from the server
+9. angular filter is used to expose more filtering options for ng-repeat

 ### Views
-The user will have two primary views.
-First, the search view allows the user to input another user’s summoner name into the search to find information about that user.
-This leads to the second primary view where the user’s information about jungling is presented.
-Everything the user came to find will be shown in this view.
-There's an about page that will show information about the application.
-Currently there's a team view however this will be changed to show champions that are being used in the jungle recently.
-There's a log in view that will allow users to log in.
-Account utilization will be implemented later.
-Lastly, there is the admin view which will allow crud operations over users.
+1. Main View: Here the user can look up summoners and find information about their last jungle games and gank percentage
+2. Login View: Here a user can log in
+3. Register View: Here a user can register
+4. User View: Displays a list of users only allowed for admins
+5. About View: Here there's information about the application

 ### Statefulness
-Currently we are planning on what to do with user accounts who are not admins.
-However, admins are able to use crud operations on user accounts.
+Cookies are sent to enable statefulness.
+There is nothing a non admin user can do currently.
+However, if you are an admin you can go to the user page to see a list of users registered.

 ### Persistence
 Most of the data will be pulled from the league api.
 We have an api which currently only works with the user model.
-This api will allow basic crud operations on the users.
-These options include getting a single user, getting all users, creating a user, and deleting a user.
+We have an api to enable logging in and registering.
+This api also allows retrieval of all the users in the database.